Will Brexit affect trade with the United Kingdom?

 - The government is reducing corporation tax from 19% to 15% by 2020, a focus on infrastructure spending and further monetary easing to help the UK economy and businesses growth.

-Britain does on reflection have real potential to both capitalise on these advantages and thrive in a post-Brexit world:
+Britain does on reflection have real potential to both capitalize on these advantages and thrive in a post-Brexit world:

 The regulatory burden of EU membership can be particularly onerous for small and medium sized enterprises, but this could now evolve into a more flexible and streamlined arrangement meeting that the UK needs, with an even greater focus on growth and employment.